A guide to roller skating rinks, 2015

 5200 S. Pennsylvania Ave., Cudahy, (414) 747-1414

-Although in-line skating isn't allowed here, it is a great place for serious skaters.
-Kids 18 and under must be accompanied by an parent and sign a behavior contract and conduct code on Friday evenings.
-Cash only.
+Open skating takes place various evenings and afternoons and prices range from $5 to $7.
+Rollaero accepts cash only and call for exact days and times.
+Kids 18 and under must be accompanied by a parent and sign a behavior contract and conduct code on Friday evenings.
+Birthday party packages and senior skating also available.

 7084 Sycamore Dr., Cedarburg, (262) 377-7522